TurboGears/tg2docs/docs/recipesandfaq.rst

 --------------------------

 SQLAlchemy is the default data-storage layer for TurboGears |version|.
+Ming is supported as the alternative storage layer for MongoDB.
 The SQLAlchemy-migrate project is the officially supported mechanism for updating and migrating your database.